Wakatomika Creek: Tributaries

 Winding Fork drains much of southern Perry Township and northwestern Pike Township in Coshocton County, and empties into Wakatomika Creek near the State Route 79 bridge over Wakatomika Creek.
 Brushy Fork drains much of Licking County's Perry Township, and empties into Wakatomika Creek in the very northwestern corner of Muskingum County.
 Black Run empties into Wakatomika Creek just southwest of Frazeysburg.
 Little Wakatomika Creek empties into Wakatomika Creek near the intersection of state routes 60 and 16.

 History

 Wakatomika Creek takes its name from the Shawnee village of Wakatomika, which was located at the mouth of Wakatomika Creek along the Muskingum River, at about the present-day site of Dresden, Ohio.
 The village was destroyed during Lord Dunmore's War in 1774.
 After the American Revolution, the valley along Wakatomika Creek was one of the first areas in present-day Muskingum County to be settled by white Americans.
-Today, the Longaberger Basket Company maintains a large facility in the Wakatomika Valley between Frazeysburg and Dresden.
+The Longaberger Basket Company maintained a large facility in the Wakatomika Valley between Frazeysburg and Dresden.